When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Balanced nutrition and hydration

-Emotional Regulation Skills:
+Emotional Control Skills:

 - Journaling and self-reflection practices